After Closing, Is the Seller Responsible for Any Repairs In Garland

 Ensuring Fairness And Protection: The Importance Of Clearly Outlining Seller Repair Responsibilities In Texas Contracts

-The contract should clearly specify which repairs the seller is responsible for, such as major structural issues or safety hazards.
+The contract should specify which repairs the seller is responsible for, such as major structural issues or safety hazards.
 Buyers should carefully review and negotiate these terms before signing the contract to avoid future conflicts or misunderstandings.

 ‘As-Is’ Vs. ‘Turnkey’: Understanding the Impact on Seller Repair Obligations After Closing in Texas